 Cleaning up after using an ionizer helps to remove pollutants on surfaces.
-However, in the process of cleaning up, some particles might get dislodged and end up back to the air.
+However, in the process of cleaning up, some particles might get dislodged and end up back in the air.

-The efficiency of air ionizers, according to a study published to Science direct, found that air ionizers were more suited for removing ultrafine particles from rooms larger than 25 m3.
+The efficiency of air ionizers, according to a study published in Science Direct, found that air ionizers were more suited for removing ultrafine particles from rooms larger than 25 m3.
 Air ionizers were also found to be more effective than air filters in larger rooms.

-One of the major disadvantages of using air ionizers is the generation of ozone as a byproduct.
+One of the significant disadvantages of using air ionizers is the generation of ozone as a byproduct.
 Ozone is a colorless and odorless gas that has its benefits and dangers.
 The existence of ozone in the stratosphere helps protect the earth from the harmful sun’s radiation.
-However, in down low in the air we breathe, ozone can be harmful even in small quantities.
+However, down low in the air we breathe, ozone can be dangerous, even in small quantities.

-According to EPA, ozone can irritate your respiratory system, reduce lung function, inflame the lungs, aggravate asthma, and other chronic lung diseases such as emphysema and chronic bronchitis.
+According to EPA, ozone can irritate your respiratory system, reduce lung function, inflame the lungs, and aggravate asthma and other chronic lung diseases such as emphysema and chronic bronchitis.

-NIOSH recommends the exposure limit for ozone to 0.1 ppm (0.2 mg/m3).
-It also states that levels of 5 ppm or more are dangerous to life or health.
+NIOSH recommends the exposure limit for ozone to be 0.1 ppm (0.2 mg/m3).
+It also states that five ppm or more levels are dangerous to life or health.

 Ozone generators are widely available online today.
-However, here at cozy indoor, we do not recommend the use of ozone air purifiers as home air cleaning devices.
+However, we do not recommend using ozone air purifiers as home air cleaning devices at cozy indoors.

-The major difference between ionizers and ozone generators is that ozonators produce ozone as the main product when ionizers produce ions.
+The significant difference between ionizers and ozone generators is that ozonates produce ozone as the main product when ionizers produce ions.
 Ozone generators, unlike ionizers, can eliminate odors and airborne chemicals, but they are not effective against particulate matter like dust and pollen.

 Because of the refreshing smell given off by ozone generators, they were more popular years ago in homes and offices.
-However, due to the potential health effects linked to these machines, they have fallen out of favor.
+However, due to the potential health effects of these machines, they have fallen out of favor.
 However, they are still used for industrial applications.

-To remove particulate pollutants in the air such as pet dander, pollen, dust, or mold spores in your home, a HEPA or new Hyper-HEPA air purifiers are a decent option you should consider.
+A HEPA or new Hyper-HEPA air purifiers are a decent option to remove particulate pollutants in the air, such as pet dander, pollen, dust, or mold spores in your home.
 They are efficient and have a track record to back their claims.
-If you have a problem with gaseous pollutants, or you want to get rid of bad smell, an air purifier with a carbon filter will do a good job.
+If you have a problem with gaseous pollutants or want to eliminate a bad smell, an air purifier with a carbon filter will do a good job.